-Olmesartan is mildly ototoxic—it can cause vertigo in some people, but that appears to be the least of your worries if you take this drug.
+Olmesartan is moderately ototoxic—it causes hearing loss, tinnitus, balance problems including vertigo in numbers of people, but that appears to be the least of your worries if you take this drug.
 Our drug watchdog, the FDA, in their latest email bulletin (1), reports:

 The “FDA is evaluating data from two clinical trials in which patients with Type 2 diabetes taking the blood pressure medication, Benicar (Olmesartan), an angiotensin II receptor blocker, had a higher rate of death from a cardiovascular cause compared to patients taking a placebo.”

 Notice that!
 Olmesartan, a high-blood pressure medication, causes death more often in those taking it, than in those who have high blood pressure but don’t take it!